openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-ability.md

 **Error Description**

-This error code is returned when the application does not support multi-instance mode.
+This error code is returned when the application does not support multi-instance.

 **Possible Causes**

-This error code is returned when calling `getRunningMultiAppInfo` to query multi-instance information for an application that does not support multi-instance.
+`getRunningMultiAppInfo` was called for a non-multi-instance-supported app.

-**Handling Steps**
+**Resolution**

-Ensure the application supports multi-instance before calling `getCurrentAppCloneIndex`.
+Ensure the target app supports multi-instance before calling `getCurrentAppCloneIndex`.
 <!--DelEnd-->

-## 16000073 Invalid appCloneIndex Value
+## 16000073 Invalid appCloneIndex

 **Error Message**